svx/k8-traefik/docs/tutorial.md

 keywords: [traefik, k8, proxy, permissions]
 ---

-This tutorial provides a step-by-step introduction on how to run an application behind [Traefik Proxy](https://doc.traefik.io/traefik/ "Link to documentation of Traefik Proxy") on Kubernetes.
+This tutorial provides a step-by-step introduction to how to run an application behind [Traefik Proxy](https://doc.traefik.io/traefik/ "Link to documentation of Traefik Proxy") on Kubernetes.

+At the end of this article, you will have learned how to configure, deploy and use Traefik as reverse proxy with Kubernetes.

 <!-- markdownlint-disable -->
-The tutorial assumes base knowledge and understanding of:
+The tutorial assumes basic knowledge and understanding of:

 - [Kubernetes](https://kubernetes.io/ "link to website of Kubernetes")
 - [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/ "Link to website of Ingress Controller")